 Ultimately, I filed a motion for a “deferred prosecution unit” – a specific term-of-art, which is the juvenile equivalent of supervised pretrial diversion.
 After securing consent from the District Attorney, and making my argument to the court, the Judge granted my motion and the child’s case was ultimately dismissed.

 Deadly Conduct and Aggravated Assault – Threat with Deadly Weapon

-My client, a 16-year-old boy, was alleged to have committing a variety of offenses, including third degree felony deadly conduct, and the second degree felony aggravated assault by threat with a deadly weapon.
+My client, a 16-year-old boy, was alleged to have committed a variety of offenses, including third degree felony deadly conduct, and second degree felony aggravated assault by threat with a deadly weapon.

 My client was on juvenile probation at the time of the offense.
 I was able to negotiate an agreed modification of his probation that kept him in Austin and outside of the Texas Juvenile Justice Department.
 I resolved his new charges without any new formal disposition or punishment, other than the modification to his existing probation.

 My client was a soft-spoken, introverted young man.
 Police at his school received reports that he was attempting to sell a small amount of ecstasy to another student.
 My client denied the allegations against him and refused to cooperate with the police investigation.

 After preliminary testing determined the substance to be ecstasy, the police referred the matter to the local District Attorney.
 The District Attorney brought a felony drug charge against my client.